-This is where having an online store becomes essential, and many retail businesses are looking to build an eCommerce website to stay in the game or make changes to the existing ones to beat the competition.
+Having an online store becomes essential.
+Many retail businesses are looking to build an eCommerce website to stay in the game or change the existing ones to beat the competition.

-Depending on budgets, businesses have, they are investing in eCommerce development services and online campaigns focusing on safe delivery options and on-demand services.
+Depending on the budgets businesses have, they invest in eCommerce development services and online campaigns focusing on safe delivery options and on-demand services.

-This has not only allowed people to get access to what they need even during the time of crisis but ensures what is delivered is safe and has gone through optimum hygiene standards.
+This has allowed people to access what they need even during the crisis but ensures that what is delivered is safe and has gone through optimum hygiene standards.
 Concepts like contactless delivery have cropped up where delivery agents or business owners would keep the orders outside customers’ homes and send out a notification and leave.
 Customers would then pick it up from there.